bvancamp99/MultiPaste/README.md

 <h3> Improve </h3>
 <ul>
+  <li>Catch errors thrown and write to an error log file.
+Could be like in CS 536's ErrMsg.java file, which has static methods fatal and warning.
+If warning, write to error log and notify user.
+If failure, prog would probably have to close, but the user can refer to the error log for details.</li>
   <li>Moving item to the top or bottom should set index to nearby item rather than to the top or bottom</li>
   <li>After copying item, move index to that of the copied item</li>
   <li>ImageItem.IsEquivalent - with experience, I think it would be better to replace with new image if same size</li>